 In a leveraged recapitalization, a company replaces part of its equity with debt.
-So the deal may look like – XYZ Ltd. offers two units of debenture against one common stock.
-This will change the capital structure of the company, i.e. now the percentage of debt will increase whereas the percentage of equity will reduce.
+So the deal may look like this – XYZ Ltd. offers two units of debenture against one common stock.
+This will change the company’s capital structure, i.e., now the percentage of the debt will increase whereas the percentage of equity will reduce.
 Companies resort to leverage recapitalization when their share price is declining.
 It is a method of controlling the fall in share price by reducing the number of outstanding shares in the market.
-Market views leveraged recapitalization in the negative light.
+Market views leveraged recapitalization in a negative light.
 Therefore, it is not good for the reputation of the company.

 Equity recapitalization is one of the most common forms of recapitalization.
 In this, the company raises new funds by issuing a part of the authorized common stock.
-This new fund is used to buy back the debt instruments of the company.
+This new fund is used to buy back the company’s debt instruments.
 Reducing debt and increasing equity in the capital structure of the company is a positive sign.
-This is because the holder of the debt instrument has to be paid regular interests, and this, in turn, reduced the profitability of the company.
+This is because the holder of the debt instrument has to be paid regular interests, which, in turn, reduces the company’s profitability.
 Lower debt improves cash flows, and higher equity means less mandatory obligations and less liability.

 Nationalization/ Capital Infusion

-Nationalization is usually done when a big conglomerate affecting a nation’s economy is facing bankruptcy.
-In this method, the government infuses capital in private companies by buying a substantial chunk of the company’s equity.
-The classic example of nationalization is the TARP program introduced by the government of the United States to float the country’s banks in the troubled time of depression of 2008.
+Nationalization/capital infusion is usually done when a big conglomerate affecting a nation’s economy is facing bankruptcy.
+In this method, the government infuses capital into private companies by buying a substantial chunk of the company’s equity.
+The classic example of nationalization is the TARP program introduced by the government of the United States to float the country’s banks in the troubled time of the depression of 2008.
 Again this method is not done with the purpose of changing the capital structure.
 Recapitalization is a result of nationalization.

 Sometimes the government also uses nationalization as a tool to acquire highly profitable companies.